rpy2/rpy2/doc/source/overview.rst

 Requirements
 ------------

-Python version 2.4 or higher, as well as R-2.7.0 or higher are required.
+Python version 2.4 or greater, as well as R-2.7.0 or greater are required (R-2.8.0 or greater is recommended as R-2.7 has shown stability issues when used with rpy2).

 Currently the development is mostly done on Linux and a bit MacOS X with the following version for the softwares: